Water System Risk & Funding Priority Index

 The finished platform demonstrates the full path from public source data to validated analytical outputs, API delivery, and an interactive dashboard that states its limits clearly.

 Source data is not real-time.
 County-level vulnerability and drought context are fallback indicators, not household-level exposure measures.
-County centroid mapping is suitable for screening only where service-area geometry is unavailable.
+County centroid mapping is suitable for screening only where service-area geometry is unavailable and is labeled as approximate.

 Unmatched funding records do not prove a system received no funding, and a high review-priority score is a screening signal rather than a finding about water safety.

-I would add deeper SRF project matching, tract-level SVI where geometry supports it, PostGIS-backed spatial processing for broader scaling, automated refresh checks, and clearer model evaluation once a validated outcome is defined.
+Still open.
+Deeper SRF project matching, tract-level SVI where geometry supports it, PostGIS-backed spatial processing, and automated refresh checks.